 For me, there are obvious benefits to Goodreads.
 Since I have used it, I have found that I have been engaging more with the material I am reading.
 With access to quotes, author profiles, and most helpfully, reader’s reviews, it has allowed me to tie up loose ends of plots, get second opinions, and offer more books a more permanent place in my memory.
 Finishing a book I love (or even one I didn’t like so much), and then being able to engage with a community of readers all suffering from the same book hangover, or the same distaste of certain parts, makes reading a book so much more exciting.
-It was this very reason why I set up the Words & Geeks Book Club with The Geek Undergraduate; reading with other people is so much fun.

 On the other hand, I feel there is more pressure to read now I have a public profile to upkeep.
 Nothing takes the fun out of reading like the feeling that you have to read rather than you want to read.
 This is something I have tried to adjust this year by giving myself less reading goals and challenges.